 6. Repair and Treat Sun Damage

-What causes skin damage: UV light causes photo-aging in the form of brown spots, coarse skin and wrinkles, whether you have burned your skin or not.
-When sunlight comes in contact with skin a cascade of damage results (including the stripping of barrier lipids) causing inflammation, production of reactive oxygen molecules that affect healthy cell growth, and stimulation of collagen destructing enzymes.
+What causes skin damage: UV light causes photo-aging in the form of brown spots, coarse skin, and wrinkles, whether you have burned your skin or not.
+When sunlight comes in contact with skin a cascade of damage results (including the stripping of barrier lipids) causing inflammation, production of reactive oxygen molecules that affect healthy cell growth, and stimulation of collagen-destructing enzymes.
 A tan may be a popular summer look, but it indicates damage.
 Bombard your skin with age-fighting ingredients to help undo any damage that may occur, and to further protect it from the aging effects of UV.

 Dehydration occurs when more water and fluids are exiting the body than are entering the body.
 With about 75% of the body made up of water, our thirst mechanism tells us when we need to increase fluid intake.
 Although water is lost constantly throughout the day as we breathe, sweat, and urinate, we can replenish the water in our body by drinking fluids.
 The body can also shift water around to areas where it is more needed if dehydration begins to occur.

 Most occurrences of dehydration can be easily reversed by increasing fluid intake, but severe cases of dehydration require immediate medical attention.
-Even small levels of dehydration can create headaches, lethargy, or just overall lack of alertness.
+Even small levels of dehydration can create headaches, lethargy, or just an overall lack of alertness.
 Dehydration can also cause constipation.

 Causes of Dehydration

-Most physicians recommend daily fluid intake of 13 cups for adult men (as total beverages, including drinking water) and 9 cups for adult women.
+Most physicians recommend a daily fluid intake of 13 cups for adult men (as total beverages, including drinking water) and 9 cups for adult women.
 The immediate causes of dehydration include not enough water, too much water loss, or some combination of the two.

 Sometimes it is not possible to consume enough fluids because we are too busy, lack the facilities or strength to drink, or are in an area without potable water (while hiking or camping, for example).
 Additional causes of dehydration include: